Chicago's Tech Transformation: A Quantum Leap Ahead! - YANoticias

 – Major investment into a historically underdeveloped area.

-– Potential to establish Chicago as a leading center for technology innovation.
+– Potential to establish Chicago as a leading centre for technology innovation.

 **Cons**: